-Eczema is a chronic allergic skin disorder that may begin between the age of one month and one year, often subsiding by the age of three, but flaring up again at any age.
-Eczema typically manifests on the skin of the hands, scalp, face, back of the neck or skin creases of elbows and knees.
-Affected skin is very dry, itchy, inflamed and scaly.
-Scratching or rubbing may lead to darkened, hardened areas of thickened skin with accentuated furrows, most commonly seen on the front of the wrists and elbows and back of the knees.
+Eczema is a chronic allergic skin disorder that may begin between one month and one year.
+It often subsides by age three but flares up again at any age.
+Eczema typically manifests on the skin of the hands, scalp, face, back of the neck, or creases of elbows and knees.
+Besides, scratching or rubbing may lead to darkened, hardened areas of thickened skin with accentuated furrows, most commonly seen on the front of the wrists, elbows, and back of the knees.

-Eczema signals an immediate allergic response, with 2/3rd of eczema sufferers having a family history of eczema.
+Eczema signals an immediate allergic response, with 2/3rd of eczema sufferers having a family history of the disease.
 Many eczema sufferers also develop hay fever and asthma.
-Many eczema sufferers improve with a diet that eliminates common food allergens such as milk, eggs, peanuts and, to a lesser extent, fish, soy, wheat, citrus and chocolate.
-Environmental allergens may also trigger eczema, including wool clothing, skin lotions and ointments, soaps, detergents, cleansers, tanning agents, dyes, topical medications.
+Many eczema sufferers improve with a diet that eliminates typical food allergens such as milk, eggs, peanuts and, to a lesser extent, fish, soy, wheat, citrus and chocolate.
+Environmental allergens may also trigger eczema, ointments, soaps, detergents, cleansers, tanning agents, dyes, and topical medications.

-Specialised white blood cells called mast cells have abnormalities that cause them to release higher amounts of histamine and other allergic compounds (which cause the itching in eczema) than the mast cells of people without eczema.
-There is also a defect in the activity alternative complement pathway (a mechanism for destroying bacteria and foreign particles) in eczema sufferers.
+Specialised white blood cells called mast cells have abnormalities that cause them to release higher amounts of histamine and other allergic compounds than those without eczema.
+There is also a defect in the activity “alternative complement pathway” (a mechanism for destroying bacteria and foreign particles) in eczema sufferers.

-Studies have shown that the ratio of omega-3 to omega-6 essential fatty acids are significantly lower in people with eczema.
-This imbalance leads to a greater tendency to inflammation and allergies because omege-6 EFAs are used to produce pro-inflammatory prostaglandins (hormone-like compounds), while omege-3 EFAs are used in the production of anti-inflammatory prostaglandins.
+Studies have shown that omega-3 to omega-6 essential fatty acids are significantly lower in people with eczema.
+This imbalance leads to a greater tendency to inflammation and allergies because omega-6 EFAs produce pro-inflammatory prostaglandins (hormone-like compounds).

-An overgrowth of the common yeast, candida albicans, in the gastrointestinal tract has been implicated as a causal factor in many allergic reactions, including eczema.
-Elevated levels of anti-candida antibodies are common in atopic individuals and the higher the level of these antibodies, the more severe the eczema.
+Elevated levels of anti-candida antibodies are typical in atopic individuals.
+Besides, the higher the level of these antibodies, the more severe eczema.

-Stress can provoke and aggravate itching in people with eczema.
+Stress can also provoke and aggravate itching in people with eczema.